chrisvwx/LLLplus.jl/README.md

 ### Execution Time results

-On this page we give a few performance results from tests run on Travis-CI during normal CI tests.
+On this page we give a few performance results from tests run on Travis-CI during normal CI tests:
+`julia -e 'include("benchmark/perftest.jl")'`
 In the tests we time execution of the lattice-reduction functions, average the results over multiple random matrices, and show results as a function of the size of the matrix and of the data type.

 We first show how the time varies with matrix size (1,2,4,...64); the vertical axis shows execution time on a logarithmic scale; the x-axis